estudiocaravana/paisaxe/src/en/index.md

 order: 1
 layout: home
 title: Ribeira Sacra  Waterscape
-metadescripcion: Candidacy of Ribeira Sacra Waterscape to the World Heritage List
+metadescripcion: Nomination to the World Heritage List
-subtitulo: 'Candidacy of Ribeira Sacra Waterscape to the World Heritage List'
+subtitulo: 'Nomination to the World Heritage List'
 tit: 'Ribeira Sacra'
 ulo: 'Waterscape'
 descripcion: Ribeira Sacra is the living story of the relationship between water and mankind, whose ingenuity has sculpted a waterscape over <b class="text-sky-500">more than 1,500 years of continuous occupation</b>
 video_url: '1049214544'
 localizacion: Location
-loca: 'Provinces of Lugo Lugo and Ourense.<br />Galicia, Spain'
+loca: 'Provinces of Lugo Lugo and Ourense.<br />Galicia, Spain.<br>Coordinates of Os Peares,<br> where the rivers Sil and Miño meet.<br>
+(WGS 84) N 42° 27’ 14’’ / W 7° 43’ 50’’<br>
+(ETRS 89) Zone UTM 29N: 604352 / 4700981'
 mapa: Map
 mapa_url: plano_en.webp
 pdf_url: Property_boundaries.pdf
 delimitacion: 'Property’s boundary'
 delimitacion_dato: '16,471 ha'
-delimitacion_cuerpo: 'The river canyons of these rivers between Santa María de Pesqueiras, to the west, and San Clodio de Ribas de Sil, to the east.'
+delimitacion_cuerpo: 'The river canyons of the rivers Sil and Miño between Santa María de Pesqueiras, to the west, and San Clodio de Ribas de Sil, to the east.'
 amor: 'Buffer zone'
 amor_dato: '31,979 ha'
 amor_cuerpo: 'The layout of the 72 parishes configured since the Middle Ages and that still survive as identity references in the area.'
 limite: 'The property’s boundary'
 limite_cuerpo: '<p>Runs along the upper edges of the valleys of the rivers Sil and Miño in the sections close to the junction of the two rivers.
-Its boundary is defined on the ground in what is locally known as <b>bocarribeira</b>, which is the place where the slope changes abruptly, going from values above 30% (ribeiras) to values below 10% (chairas)'
+Its boundary is defined on the ground in what is locally known as <b>bocarribeira</b>, which is the place where the slope changes abruptly, going from values above 30% <i>(ribeiras)</i> to values below 10% <i>(chairas)</i>'
 crit: Criteria
 criterio: 'According to UNESCO criteria, it is presented under criterion (v)'
 criterio_cuerpo: '<p>To be an outstanding example of a traditional human settlement, land-use, or sea-use which is representative of a culture (or cultures), or human interaction with the environment especially when it has become vulnerable under the impact of irreversible change.</p>'